-Now this is a long one, so don’t feel the need to read it all in one sitting.
-Instead, taking it chapter by chapter.
+Now, this is a long one, so don’t feel the need to read it all in one sitting.
+Instead, of taking it chapter by chapter.

 As I type this, I’m having a hard “pastor’s wife” week.
 Yes, pastors’ wives have a hard time and it’s ok to let people know that we do.
 Honestly, one of the biggest misnomers is that pastor’s wives are always happy, always jolly, and always feeling super good.
 Hey, if that was true, we’d never grow.
 We’d never mature.
 See, we grow in our struggle seasons.
 We get our spiritual muscles and earn our spiritual “sweat equity” when we suffer and matriculate through our tribulations.
 Yeah, we get street “cred.”
 Ok, enough analogies, right?
 Well, seriously, just because we’re married to pastors doesn’t mean we cannot go through hard times.
 We need them just like everyone else.
 They are faith-builders for us women married to a pastor!
 Lord knows we need lots of faith in this role.
 Married to a pastor means married to a church and a purpose.

 In our pastor’s wives Facebook group, I asked for us to finish this sentence: “Being a pastor’s wife is like:”

 We’re a chill group and not terribly active, but I wanted to see what others would say.

 One of our sisters said it’s like being in school with all the cliques and such.
 I said it’s like “balancing on a tightrope” and another sister said it’s lonely at times.
 All this is true.
 Well, because this role is not an easy one.